Olivier Renard

 The adventure of the Duché de Bicolline started in 1994, thanks to the shared dream and will of a few passionate people.
 It marks the beginning of an extraordinary journey, which has always been guided by the idea of having dreams big enough not to lose sight of them while pursuing them!

-In 1996, the first Grand Battle was held, which marked the community of live action role-playing throughout Quebec.
+In 1996, the first Grande Bataille was held, which left it’s mark on the community of live action role-playing throughout Quebec.

-The Grand Battle event quickly grew.
-Hundreds of participants soon became thousands, and the event that started as a two-day experience now unfolds over a full week of immersion.
+The Grande Bataille event quickly gained momentum.
+Hundreds of participants soon became thousands, and what had been a two-day event now spans over a full week of immersion.

-Over the years, Bicolline has developed a whole range of immersive activities as well as a complete game universe, which allows its players to come and embody their characters all year round through the different events offered.
+Over the years, Bicolline has developed a whole range of immersive activities and a complete game universe, allowing players to embody their characters year-round through the various events offered.

-Bicolline has become a reference in the world of medieval-fantasy immersion and has grown into a community of players that come from all around the world.
+Bicolline has become a must-visit destination in the world of medieval fantasy immersion and has grown over time to include a community of players that is now international.

-Bicolline’s team has grown and has been supported by numerous enthusiasts who have generously given their time and energy to make this project a reality and a place where everyone leaves their mark.
+Over the years, the Bicolline team has grown and been supported by many passionate individuals who have generously given their time and energy to make this dream a reality where everyone leaves their mark.

-The Duché de Bicolline is constantly working on its development, whether it be on infrastructures, the game or the activities and allowing participants to continue to marvel in a unique universe that continually surprises and nourishes the imagination.
+The Duché de Bicolline is constantly working on its development—whether in terms of infrastructure, the game itself, or its activities—so that its participants can continue to thrive and marvel in a unique universe that continually surprises and fuels the imagination.

 Olivier Renard